 Here are some quick tips on where to find factoring leads on your own.
 Keep in mind that many of these same industries and segmentations can be used to create a Facebook audience that can help bring in more leads.

-Manufacturing businesses that would use factoring
+What Manufacturing businesses use factoring?

 Food and beverage

 What types of distributors use factoring?